ShZil/network-utilities/Scanner/README.md

 [18:17] BUG: `sqlite3.ProgrammingError: SQLite objects created in a thread can only be used in that same thread.
 The object was created in thread id 14956 and this is thread id 1536.`
 FIX: Make the DB connection local to each method.

+[18:25] I'm so glad I'm module-testing `PacketSniffer.py`.
+There are so many problems with it...
+Thanks, ChatGPT.

+[18:26] LOL right it's `INTEGER`, not `INT` in SQL.
+Also, cast to string the FlagValue of scapy.

+[18:55] Finished creating the module PacketSniffer.